Benjamin-Paul/admission-controller/README.md

 ## Custom admission controller scope
 This is a small admission controller for Kubernetes.
-The webhook server, written in Python, will proxy any request to the Kubernetes API that satisfy the following conditions :
+The webhook server, written in Python, will proxy any request to the Kubernetes API that satisfies the following conditions :
 - It is a CREATE or UPDATE request
 - The object of the request is a DEPLOYMENT
 - The request is not made in system or monitoring related namespaces